Azure/bicep-types-az/generated/iothub/microsoft.devices/2018-12-01-preview/types.md

 * **batchFrequencyInSeconds**: int: Time interval at which blobs are written to storage.
 Value should be between 60 and 720 seconds.
 Default value is 300 seconds.
 * **connectionString**: string (Required): The connection string of the storage account.
 * **containerName**: string (Required): The name of storage container in the storage account.
 * **encoding**: 'Avro' | 'AvroDeflate' | 'JSON': Encoding that is used to serialize messages to blobs.
 Supported values are 'avro', 'avrodeflate', and 'JSON'.
 Default value is 'avro'.
-Possible values include: 'Avro', 'AvroDeflate', 'JSON'
 * **fileNameFormat**: string: File name format for the blob.
 Default format is {iothub}/{partition}/{YYYY}/{MM}/{DD}/{HH}/{mm}.
 All parameters are mandatory but can be reordered.
 * **maxChunkSizeInBytes**: int: Maximum number of bytes for each blob written to storage.
 Value should be between 10485760(10MB) and 524288000(500MB).
 Default value is 314572800(300MB).
 * **name**: string (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.